darkwood-com/flow/docs/getting-started/rail.md

 ## Rail implementation

-According to [Wikipedia](https://en.wikipedia.org/wiki/Monoid), Monoid is an abstract algebra that get its usage in function composition.
+According to [Wikipedia](https://en.wikipedia.org/wiki/Monad_(functional_programming)), Monads is an abstract generic structure that get its usage in function composition.
+Monads can shortly considered as `Programming with effects`.

-We consider `Rails` as a set of elements in our ensemble as a Monoid implementation.
+We consider `Rails` as a set of elements in our ensemble as a Monad implementation :
+- By using `job` as basic function type within the `Rail`.
-By using `pipe` as a binary operation, `Rails` can be composed together with others `Rail` element.
+- By using `pipe` as a binary operation, `Rail` can be composed together with others `Rail` element.

 A `Rail` can process one or many `Ips` which has its application for asynchronous programming when mixing with [`Drivers`](drivers.md).

 ## Rail